Taqwa-Kmail/Gemini-Clone/README.md

 # Features
-1-React JS: A JavaScript library for building user interfaces.
+1-React JS: A JavaScript library for building user interfaces<br>
-2-Vite: A fast build tool and development server for modern web projects.
+2-Vite: A fast build tool and development server for modern web projects.<br>
-3-Google Generative AI SDK: Integration with the Gemini API for AI-powered responses.
+3-Google Generative AI SDK: Integration with the Gemini API for AI-powered responses.<br>
-4- Context API: Manage global state across the application.
+4- Context API: Manage global state across the application.<br>

 # To run the website:
 npm run dev